Pediatric Eye Care: Why Is It Important?

 - Increase the time they spend outdoors.

-- Make sure they eat their fruits and veggies, especially those that are high in lutein and zeaxanthin have been found to protect eyes from free radical damage.
+- Make sure they eat their fruits and veggies.
+Fruits and veggies high in lutein and zeaxanthin have been found to protect eyes from free radical damage.

 - Schedule regular pediatric eye exams.
 Detecting and treating eye conditions and diseases commonly found in children, such as strabismus and amblyopia, can help prevent unnecessary struggles and vision problems later in life.
 The pediatric eye doctor will also check your child’s vision for refractive errors and visual skill deficiencies that might hinder your child’s development.